nnourue/kepler-exoplanet-classification/README.md

 - **`koi_multiplicity`** — counts how many candidates share the same host star.
 Multi-planet systems carry a strong prior toward authenticity; the probability of multiple independent false signals occurring around the same star by chance is extremely low.
 - **`score_sq`** — KOI score squared, to amplify the difference between high and low confidence signals.
 This turned out to be the single most important feature in the model according to SHAP analysis.
 - **`radius_ratio`** — planet radius divided by stellar radius (koi_prad / koi_srad).
-A planet's absolute size means little without context — this ratio captures the relationship between the two and helps identify eclipsing binaries, which tend to have extreme values.
+A planet's absolute size means little without context.
+This ratio captures the relationship between the two and helps identify eclipsing binaries, which tend to have extreme values.
 - **`score_period`** — confidence score multiplied by orbital period, combining two independent signals: a high-confidence, long-period object is a strong planet candidate; a low-confidence, short-period object is more likely a false positive.
 - **`temp_ratio`** — equilibrium temperature divided by stellar effective temperature.
 Unusual ratios can indicate a misidentified signal rather than a real planet.